spsaswat/APPF_FLIR/SALT_docs.md

 ### Step 4: Use SALT quickly
 There are a few keybindings that make the annotation process fast.
-Click on the object using left clicks and right click (to indicate outside object boundary). n adds predicted mask into your annotations.
-(Add button) r rejects the predicted mask.
-(Reject button) a and d to cycle through images in your your set.
-(Next and Prev) l and k to increase and decrease the transparency of the other annotations.
+Click on the object using left clicks and right click (to indicate outside object boundary).
+-n adds predicted mask into your annotations.
+(Add button) -r rejects the predicted mask.
+(Reject button)
+-a and d to cycle through images in your your set.
+(Next and Prev) -l and k to increase and decrease the transparency of the other annotations.
-Ctrl + S to save progress to the COCO-style annotations file.
+-Ctrl + S to save progress to the COCO-style annotations file.

 [coco-viewer](https://github.com/trsvchn/coco-viewer) to view your annotations. python cocoviewer.py -i <dataset> -a <dataset>/annotations.json